Keep your camping trips clean with a camper or RV dehumidifier.

 Even at full capacity, the RV dehumidifier will never leak or spill a single drop of liquid.
 It captures moisture vapor from the air and keeps it contained within the beads until the unit is ready to renew.
 It’s silent, safe around children and pets, and eco-friendly.

 Using safe, desiccant beads, the Eva-Dry Mini Dehumidifiers address all of an RV owner’s moisture control needs.
 These units are small (about the size of a smoke detector) and can be placed anywhere in the RV to absorb moisture out of the air.
 They won’t spill when drawers are opened or when the camper is moving; they also don’t require any electricity or power to work.

 However, you don’t want the air in your RV to dry out too much either.
 Ideally, the humidity should be under 50%, but no lower than 30%.
 If you have a hygrometer or humidistat, it can tell you the inside humidity level.

 Check unseen areas

-Using one or more of the EDV-500 Eva-Dry units in strategic places within your RV will control moisture and keep condensation at bay.
-It also will prevent musty, moldy smells from forming on your clothing, linens, and upholstery.
-Place one in your pantry cabinets to keep flours and grains from caking.
+Placing one or more of the EDV-500 Eva-Dry RV dehumidifier units in strategic places within your RV will control moisture and keep condensation at bay.
+It will also prevent musty smells from forming on your clothing, linens, and upholstery.
+Place one in your pantry cabinets to keep flour and grains from caking.
 Don’t forget storage areas like the unventilated “boxes” formed under beds and sinks.